Polynomial basins of infinity: Models of a polynomial branched cover

 Let $X$ be a Riemann surface, possibly with boundary, and $\omega$ a holomorphic 1-form on $X$.
 Away from the zeros of $\omega$, the collection of locally defined functions of the form $\psi(z) = \int_{z_0}^z \omega$ provide a compatible atlas of charts into $\C$.
 The ambiguity in the definition of these charts is a complex translation.
-It follows that away from the zeroes of $\omega$, the norm $|\omega|$ defines a flat Riemannian metric, and this metric extends to a length metric on $X$ with conical singularities at the zeros of $\omega$.
+It follows that away from the zeros of $\omega$, the length element $|\omega|$ defines a flat Riemannian conformal metric, and this metric extends to a length metric on $X$ with conical singularities at the zeros of $\omega$.
 Conversely, given an atlas $\{(U, \psi_U)\}$ on a Riemann surface where the overlap maps between charts differ by translations, the $1$-form $\omega$ on $X$ defined by $\omega = \psi_U^*(dz)$ is globally well-defined.
 We call such a pair $(X,\omega)$ a {\em translation surface}.

 A translation surface has natural {\em horizontal and vertical foliations} given by the inverse images of horizontal and vertical lines under the above defined local charts.
 These foliations have singularities at the zeros of $\omega$.
+At a zero of multiplicity $k$, the metrical has a conical singularity with total angle $2\pi(k+1)$.